jdnow/Logstash-Configs/README.md

-Repository of Config files for Logstash
+Repository of Config files for Logstash and Kibana